 The odachi sword is a big, two-handed sword that was mainly used against cavalry in open-field battles.
 As they were too big to be sheathed on one’s waist, they were either sheathed on one’s back, or they were carried in hand or held by a helper.

-Firstly, a tachi sword is longer and curvier.
-Authentic tachi swords stem from the Koto period (from 900-1596).
+Firstly, a Tachi sword is longer and curvier.
+Authentic Tachi swords stem from the Koto period (from 900-1596).
 After that, katanas started becoming more prevalent.
-These two types of blades were separated between each other by the signature on the tang.
+These two types of blades were separated from each other by the signature on the tang.